Portland Oregon Travel Guide

 Portland is famous for stunning gardens, particularly the International Rose Test Garden where thousands of rose bushes from around the world thrive and bloom.
 They form the centre of the city's Rose Festival in June, one of the many unique events on the annual calendar.

 Other events include the annual Oregon Brewers Festival, a July celebration of the dozens of local microbreweries, vineyards, and distilleries, and the Portland Jazz Festival.
-Portland's cuisine attracts even more, with region renowned for its seafood, berries, pears, wild game, hazelnuts, and fresh vegetables.
+Portland's cuisine attracts even more, with the region renowned for its seafood, berries, pears, wild game, hazelnuts, and fresh vegetables.

 Become our Portland Oregon Travel Expert